agn453/CPM/README.md

-* Files opened for updating from CP/M do not seem to be writing file sectors for existing files (e.g. running a configuration program to update a terminal-type do not change the first sector record in a .COM file where these things are stored).
+* Files opened for updating from CP/M do not seem to be writing file sectors for existing files (e.g. running a configuration program to update a terminal-type does not change the first sector in a .COM file where these things are stored).

 Update: 26-May-2020